GRIDAPPSD/gridappsd-toolbox/dynamic-ybus/README.md

 ## Service Output Response and Published Update Messages

-The Dynamic Y-bus response message format, with the ybus element being shortened from the full value, is as follows:
+The Dynamic Y-bus response message, with the ybus element being shortened from the full value, is as follows:

 ```
 message = {